quacksouls/bitburner/doc/guide/gang.md

 ```

 Multiply $p$ by 100 to see that the penalty expresses the wanted level as a
-percentage of your respect.
-Tasks that your gang members engage in would take
+percentage of your respect. 📝 Effects of penalty on your gang.
-$p$ percent longer as compared to when your wanted level is zero.
-Note that the
-wanted level can never be lower than 1.
-Aim to keep the penalty below a certain
-fraction.

 You should not be worrying about your penalty until you have a full house, i.e.
 12 gang members.
 Early in your gang's existence, you should focus on raising